What is Shopware? Definition and overview

 The platform is built on PHP (Symfony framework) with a Vue.js administration interface and follows an API-first architecture.
 That means every function in Shopware is accessible through APIs, making it possible to connect the platform to virtually any external system, from ERP and PIM to custom frontends.
 Over 100,000 merchants worldwide run their shops on Shopware, generating a combined revenue of EUR 12 billion.
 The Official Shopware website provides the full product overview.

 What sets Shopware apart from global competitors like Shopify or WooCommerce is its deep focus on the European market.
-DACH-specific requirements like EU VAT handling, GDPR compliance, German payment methods (Klarna, SEPA, Giropay), and the European Accessibility Act (EAA) are native, not afterthoughts.
-For businesses selling into Germany, Austria, or Switzerland, this saves months of custom development.
+DACH-specific requirements like EU VAT handling, GDPR compliance, German payment methods (Klarna, SEPA, invoice), and multi-language storefronts are native, not afterthoughts.
+According to Shopware's own data, over 100,000 merchants worldwide use the platform across B2C, D2C, and B2B industries as of Q2 2026.

 Shopware 6: Architecture and technology

 Shopware 6 is a ground-up rewrite of the platform, released to replace the legacy Shopware 5 codebase.
-The architecture is API-first, meaning every piece of data and functionality is exposed through REST APIs.
-This is not a marketing label.
-In practice, it means you can run Shopware as a traditional storefront, as a headless backend serving a custom React or Next.js frontend, or as a hybrid of both.
+The architecture is API-first: every piece of data and functionality is exposed through REST APIs, enabling headless commerce, custom frontends, and deep integrations with external systems.
+As of version 6.7 (released June 2025), the platform runs on Symfony 7 with PHP 8.2+.

 The technical stack is Symfony 6 (PHP 8.2+) for the backend, Vue.js 3 for the administration panel, and either the default Twig-based storefront or a fully decoupled headless frontend.
 Since version 6.7 (released late 2025), the admin uses Vite instead of Webpack, cutting build times significantly.
 The Shopware documentation covers the full API reference and developer guides.